From Higgs physics to lepton flavour violation: current bounds and future prospects for vector-like lepton models: Charged Seesaw models

+where the singlets $E$ and $N$ yield $w_L=-1$ and the triplets $E^a$ and $N^a$ give $w_L=+1$.
+The off-diagonal entries have a more complicated structure compared to Eq.~\eqref{eq:Z-coupling}, due to the unrelated neutrino and electron diagonalization matrices.
+While they will be irrelevant in the following discussion, their full calculation can be derived from the coupling matrices listed in App.~\ref{App:couplings}.

-Finally, while the lepton photon interaction is not modified at tree-level, it receives relevant corrections at one-loop order.
+Finally, the lepton photon interaction is modified at one-loop order.
 We write the quantum-corrected interaction vertex of leptons with the photon using the following covariant decomposition (see e.g.~Refs.~\cite{Jegerlehner:2009ry,Athron:2025ets})

 where the on-shell conditions of the external leptons enforce $p^2=m_a^2$ and $p'^2=m_b^2$, while the form factors are real and depend only on $q^2$, $F_i=F_i(q^2)$.
 In the application to dipole moments as well as $e_i\to e_j\gamma$, the momentum $q=0$.
 In cases where the interaction vertex is just a subdiagram (like e.g.\ in $\mu\to 3e$), $q^2$ can in principle be non-zero.
 However, in our applications the momentum dependence can be neglected.
 The full one-loop results using mass eigenstates are given in App.~\ref{App:FF}; here we show the leading result in the limit of large VLL masses